 Once you figured out all of these details, you can finally relax.
 Our pizza party calculator takes care of everything from now on!
 In particular, you can expect the following information:

 How many pizzas you should order.
-Goes without saying.

 Slices per person.
 This is what you need to tell your guests - after all, you don't want two or three gluttons to devour your entire supply of pizza, do you?
 If the result has some fraction and you don't want to cut the slices, you can round it down.
-Then, use the modulo calculator to find out how many slices are left for you or other hungry guest.
+Then, use the modulo calculator to find out how many slices are left for you or other hungry guests.

 Total cost.
 Make sure to prepare the money beforehand.